Ömer Toprak

-Ömer Toprak (born 21 July 1989) is a former professional footballer.
+Ömer Toprak (born 21 July 1989) is a football coach and former player who is assistant coach of La Liga club Real Sociedad.
 Born in Germany, he played for the Turkey national team.

 Club career

 Toprak began his career with TSB Ravensburg in 1994.
 In 2001, he moved to FV Ravensburg.

 SC Freiburg

 Toprak signed for SC Freiburg in 2005.
 Three years later, He signed his first professional contract in the 2007–08 season.
 During that period, he played for Freiburg U19 and the reserve team and won 22 games with the latter.

 In his first professional season, he featured in 26 league games and scored 4 goals as Freiburg won the 2.
 Bundesliga and promoted after a defeat of VfL Osnabrück.
 On 9 June 2009, Toprak suffered from a karting accident, causing him to miss the first half of the 2009–10 season but he recovered, scoring a goal against Hamburger SV on the 65th minute.
 Toprak played 24 league games during the 2010–11 season.